-- the mechanisms and directive must be equivalent to the requirements of the NYS SPDES General Permit for Stormwater Discharges from Construction Activities. - iv. allows for sanctions to ensure compliance to the extent allowable by State law: - v. describes procedures for receipt and follow up on complaints or other information submitted by the public regarding construction site stormwater - vi. educates construction site operators, design engineers, municipal staff and other individuals to whom these regulations apply about the construction requirements $% \left(1\right) =\left(1\right) \left(1\right) \left$ in the covered entity's jurisdiction, including the procedures for submission of SWPPPs, construction site inspections, and other procedures associated with control of construction stormwater; - vii.
-Ensures that construction site contractors have received erosion and sediment control training, including the trained contractors as defined in the SPDES general permit for construction, before they do work within the covered entity's jurisdiction: - training may be provided by the Department or other qualified entities (such as Soil and Water Conservation Districts); - the covered entity is not expected to perform such training, but they may cosponsor training for construction site operators in their area; - the covered entity may ask for a certificate of completion or other such proof of training; and - the covered entity may provide notice of upcoming sediment and erosion control training by posting in the building department or distribute with building permit application. - viii. establishes and maintains an inventory of active construction sites, including the location of the site, owner / operator contact information; - ix. develop (for newly authorized MS4s), record, periodically assess and modify as needed measurable goals; and
+- right-of-way of, or under the maintenance jurisdiction by the covered entity or within the maintenance jurisdiction of the MS4: and - the mechanisms and directive must be equivalent to the requirements of the NYS SPDES General Permit for Stormwater Discharges from Construction Activities. - iv. allows for sanctions to ensure compliance to the extent allowable by State law: - v. describes procedures for receipt and follow up on complaints or other information submitted by the public regarding construction site stormwater runoff: - vi. educates construction site operators, design engineers, municipal staff and other individuals to whom these regulations apply about the construction requirements in the covered entity's jurisdiction, including the procedures for submission of SWPPPs, construction site inspections, and other procedures associated with control of construction stormwater; - vii.
+Ensures that construction site contractors have received erosion and sediment control training, including the trained contractors as defined in the SPDES general permit for construction, before they do work within the covered entity's jurisdiction: - training may be provided by the Department or other qualified entities (such as Soil and Water Conservation Districts); - the covered entity is not expected to perform such training, but they may cosponsor training for construction site operators in their area; - the covered entity may ask for a certificate of completion or other such proof of training; and - the covered entity may provide notice of upcoming sediment and erosion control training by posting in the building department or distribute with building permit application. - viii.establishes and maintains an inventory of active construction sites, including the location of the site, owner / operator contact information; - ix. develop (for newly authorized MS4s), record, periodically assess and modify as needed measurable goals; and